What to Look for When Choosing a Website Designer and a Budget

 Tier 2: $500-$1,5000 | The Gap Website

 Most of what I see between DIY and $1,000 isn’t Google optimized and won’t convert traffic into sales.
-Therefore, to help bridge the gap between DIY and the higher price tier, I now offer a customized website for $750!
+Therefore, to help bridge the gap between DIY and the higher price tier, I now offer a customized website in this price range!
 If building your own website or customizing a template feels overwhelming, I’ll build you something you love at a price you can afford.
 Learn more about this package here.

 Tier 3: $1,750 -$4,000 | The Professional Starter Website